ianva/style-cond/README.md

 # Style-cond

-As CSS selectors to code styles in style-components.
+A tool to do pattern matching for props of style-components, just like write styles using css selectors.

 ## Install